ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 # Total Autobudget (mod for Cities Skylines)

-This mod enables budget autotuning for most of your city’s services.
+This mod enables budget autotuning for the most of your city’s services.

 The goal of this mod is to optimize the city budget, prevent blackouts or water outages due to production fluctuations, set target values for some services (such as education), and reduce the player’s burden of budget micromanagement.
 Also it is very helpful if you are playing at hard difficulty settings, such as vanilla hard mod or zenya’s difficulty tuning mod.

 Autobudget target services:
 - Electricity
-- Water, Sewage, and Heating
+- Water, Sewage
 - Garbage
 - Healthcare and Deathcare
 - Education